jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 The class of a parameter is usually set by the command, that holds the parameter.
 In that case, you can only assign objects or values of objects to it, that have the same class as the parameter indicates.

-It is also possible, that a parameter does not have a class.
+It is also possible, that a parameter might not have a class.
 In that case any object or any object’s value can be passed to the command.

 When the class of a parameter is determined from the outside, then it is special.
 It is a __Class Reference__ parameter.
 In that case you may not be able to also use it as a normal __Reference__ parameter. < I don’t know yet. >